This Vodka-Infused Ice Cream Is The Boozy Dessert We've Been Waiting For

 When you think of something that can instantly improve any meal it accompanies, it’s a tie between ice cream and booze.
 But now, there’s an even better option: You can have both at once, thanks to Arctic Buzz’s vodka-infused ice cream, Delish reports.

 Arctic Buzz actually teamed up with a distillery to make a new vodka flavor for every ice cream flavor it accompanies.
-There's cookies and cream vodka, key lime pie vodka, raspberry vodka, vanilla vodka, coconut vodka, and chocolate vodka, each blended with hand-churned creamy sweetness.
-The ice creams contain 8.6%-8.9% alcohol, so you can actually get drunk off these.
+There’s cookies and cream vodka, key lime pie vodka, raspberry vodka, vanilla vodka, coconut vodka, and chocolate vodka, each blended with hand-churned creamy sweetness.
+The ice creams contain 8.6 percent - 8.9 percent alcohol, so you can actually get drunk off these.

 The liquor stores where the Baltimore-based company’s selling these are all contained within Maryland, unfortunately.
 But those of us outside the state who want to enjoy boozy ice cream still have other options.